Digital Editions

 On the same day the judge heard arguments in the case, the Maryland congressman Jamie Raskin introduced legislation to “protect the historic character of the White House, requiring a public review process for renovations to the building”.
 Written with help from the American Institute of Architects, the bill seeks to extend the jurisdiction of the National Historic Preservation Act to the White House and its grounds, which are currently exempt.

-The NPS estimates that the massive, 90,000-sq.-ft ballroom will be completed in summer 2028—only several months before Trump leaves office.
-Above-ground work is scheduled to begin in the spring of 2026, although the architectural plans have not yet been finalised.
+The NPS estimates that the 90,000 sq. ft ballroom will be completed in summer 2028, some months before Trump leaves office.
+Superstructure work is scheduled to begin in the spring of 2026, although the architectural plans have not yet been finalised.
 Trump fired the project's original designers, McCrery Architects, and brought on a new firm, Shalom Baranes Associates.

 Museums & HeritageLawsuitsWhite HouseNational Trust for Historic PreservationWashington, DCPreservationArchitecture US politicsDonald Trump